-We’re thrilled to introduce Wholemakers, a groundbreaking resource for young adults focused on creation care and integral ecology.
-Developed for young adults, by young adults, this resource weaves together the latest climate science with insights from the Catholic tradition to equip young adults to be the faithful protagonists of transformation the world needs.
+We’re thrilled to introduce Wholemakers, a groundbreaking resource focused on creation care and integral ecology.
+Developed by young adults for youth and young adults, this resource weaves together the latest climate science with insights from the Catholic tradition to equip youth and young adults to be the faithful protagonists of transformation the world needs.
 This collaborative project is sponsored by Catholic Climate Covenant and Maryknoll Fathers and Brothers, with contributions from the Youth and Young Adult Ministries Office within the United States Conference of Catholic Bishops’ (USCCB) Secretariat of Laity, Marriage, Family Life, and Youth and the Intercommunity Peace and Justice Center in Seattle, WA.

 For more information on Wholemakers, explore the frequently asked questions below.

 Wholemakers is a multi-session Catholic curriculum designed for groups of youth and young adults to explore and deepen their understanding of creation care and climate action.
 Participants come together to learn, reflect, pray, and take action for our common home during one-hour sessions.
-The Wholemakers curriculum consists of a facilitators guide, slide deck, and appendix of resources.
+The Wholemakers curriculum is interactive and dynamic, consisting of a facilitators guide, slide deck, and appendix of resources.

 This initiative defines “young adults” with the understanding established by the United States Conference of Catholic Bishops: “people in their late teens, twenties, and thirties; single, married, divorced, or widowed; and with or without children.”
 (Sons and Daughters of the Light: A Pastoral Plan for Ministry with Young Adults, USCCB, 1996)